danielplatt/K3-with-involutions/readme.md

 All code is written in [Magma (link)](magma.maths.usyd.edu.au).

 ## How to use this repository?
-Run the code `Quarticswithinvolution.txt` to generate the quartic surface from the article and check computationally that it has Picard rank at most 2.
+Use the code `ConstructionQuartic` to generate random quartic surfaces with Picard rank at most 2 and an involution coming from a curve C of genus 2 and degree 5.
 (It is shown in the article that this implies that the quartic surface has Picard rank *equal* to 2.)

-TODO: (1) Make this file runnable (2) Is everything under `// Original code and comments for random K3 by Ronald:` in that file not needed anymore?

-Run the code `EquationsInvolution` to get the equation of the involution on the quartic from the first file, and to compute the equations of the K3 surface viewed as an intersection of an intersection of three quadrics.
+Run the code `EquationsInvolution` to get the equation of the involution on the quartic which is defined in the article, and to compute the equations of the K3 surface viewed as an intersection of an intersection of three quadrics.